kailash-manasarovar/statement/docs/timeline/2025/november.md

 - On the way back from Ahmadabad to BKK, there is a "team" waiting for me airside.
 - Quick aside: every time I fly now there are agents assigned to sit with me.
 However, this is a particularly unusual team.
 - Three "very" Jewish looking American men are shepherded by a couple of Indian officials.
-- I'm sitting in the front pretty much alone (the first few rows are clear apart from me, and one Indian official woman sitting directly in front of me).
+- I'm sitting in the front pretty much alone (the first few rows are clear apart from me, the plane is full from about row 4 back, and there is one Indian official woman sitting directly in front of me).
-- These three get on and they're mucking around and being quite funny, I mean they're behaving like giggly children, and they're making me laugh too, the stewardess tells them to behave.
+- These three get on and they're mucking around and being quite funny, I mean they're behaving like giggly children, and they're making me laugh too, the stewardess tells them to behave, to stop *mucking around*.
-- Everyone stretches out to sleep (the rest of the plane is full), they went on about the pillows endlessly.
+- Everyone stretches out to sleep (the rest of the plane is full), and they go on about the pillows endlessly.
 - When everyone's settled down, one of them sitting behind me says: *you're safe now* or things of that nature.
 - I know this is all for me and I'm expected to think it's a rescue team.
 - They do not rescue me.
-- It is events like this (yes, there are more just like it) that make me certain, as in KNOWING certainty, of how far up India's arse the mousses are.
+- It is events like this (yes, there are more just like it) that make me certain, as in KNOWING certainty, of how far up India's arse the mousses are and how this *cannot* include the Brits either.
 - What's your favorite color?

 ![The bridge of death](../../content/images/who-approacheth-the-bridge-of-death.gif)